 After an intravenous dose, mean clearance of frovatriptan was 220 and 130 mL/min in males and females, respectively.
 Renal clearance accounted for about 40% (82 mL/min) and 45% (60 mL/min) of total clearance in males and females, respectively.
 The mean terminal elimination half-life of frovatriptan in both males and females is approximately 26 hours.

-The AUC of frovatriptan in patients with mild (Child-Pugh 5 to 6) to moderate (Child-Pugh 7 to 9) hepatic impairment was about twice that of young, healthy subjects, but within the range observed in healthy elderly subjects and was considerably lower than the values attained with higher doses of frovatriptan (up to 40 mg), which were not associated with any serious adverse effects.
+The AUC of frovatriptan in patients with mild (Child-Pugh 5-6) to moderate (Child-Pugh 7-9) hepatic impairment was about twice that of young, healthy subjects, but within the range observed in healthy elderly subjects and was considerably lower than the values attained with higher doses of frovatriptan (up to 40 mg), which were not associated with any serious adverse effects.
 There is no clinical or pharmacokinetic experience with frovatriptan succinate in patients with severe hepatic impairment.

 There was no difference in the mean terminal elimination half-life of frovatriptan in males and females.
 Bioavailability was higher, and systemic exposure to frovatriptan was approximately 2-fold greater, in females than males, irrespective of age.

 The effect of race on the pharmacokinetics of frovatriptan has not been examined.